scala/scala-lang/blog/_posts/2023-12-08-migration-to-scala-3.md

 description: I want to share my journey from Scala 2 to Scala 3 and discuss migration to Scala 3
 ---

+I want to share my journey from Scala 2 to Scala 3 and discuss migration to Scala 3.

 ## Implicit context

+I am just a software engineer.
 Before doing any actual personal work, based on the internet discussions, I had an impression that switching to Scala 3 would be quite painful — in practice, it was pretty straightforward.

-In the retrospect, this was the case because I (and my team) fall into the following buckets:
+In retrospect, our experience was determined by the technology stack and tools that I (and my team) use: microservices, Typelevel stack, VS Code with Metals, and, most importantly, no macros.
+It might not be as smooth if any of these wasn't the case.

-- Don’t use IntelliJ;
-- Don’t use macros;
-- Use Typelevel stack.

-It wouldn’t be as smooth if any of these were different.

 Let’s start in my world first, follow the primary migration steps, and then talk about what to do if your setup and stack differ.